sainnhe/tmux-fzf/README.md

 For more information, check [official page of fzf](https://github.com/junegunn/fzf/).

-In addition, this plugin supports options of `fzf-tmux` command which is [officially provided by fzf](https://github.com/junegunn/fzf#examples), you can customize them by adding something like this into `$HOME/.tmux.conf`
+In addition, this plugin supports options of `fzf-tmux` command which is [provided by fzf](https://github.com/junegunn/fzf#examples), you can customize them by adding something like this into `$HOME/.tmux.conf`

 ```tmux
 TMUX_FZF_OPTIONS="-d 35%"